How to Estimate Agile Team Velocity for Project Success

 What is team speed?

 To begin with, the concept of agile team velocity should be defined.
-It’s not easy because it’s not a conventional measure.
-A measure of how many points a team is able to achieve in a given sprint.
+It’s not easy because it’s not a conventional measure of how many points a team is able to achieve in a given sprint.
 Another question that arises concerns points.
-How to define them?
+How do they define themselves?
 Where do they come from?
-Who is broadcasting them?
+Who broadcasts them?

-Points are assigned to stories, while stories define certain functionalities in the finished product.
-Let’s say that we are building an online store and one of the functionalities is the possibility of ordering a product from the store offered by people visiting the store.
+Points are assigned to stories, which define certain functionalities in the finished product.
+Let’s say we are building an online store, and one of the functionalities is the possibility of ordering a product from the store offered to people visiting the store.

 The story tells that the customer wants to buy a product from the store’s offer.
 This requires the implementation of a number of simple functionalities: button buy now, button add to cart, screen with a summary of purchases, connection to the payment system, creating a database with the list of orders and data for these orders, and adding an email notification system.
 Each functionality can be assigned a number of points.